I have been going to FWC for over 20 years. It is an excellent practice with highly trained staff and physicians with many years of experience.

-We cannot stress enough how important it is to take this extra ounce of prevention.
+We cannot stress enough how important it is to take this extra ounce of prevention and visit for a gynecology exam.
 Because 74 percent of the cases of HPV in the U.S. occur in 15- to 24-year-olds, our doctors at Fayetteville Woman’s Care recommend that our younger patients get the Gardasil vaccine prior to becoming sexually active.
 The sooner, the better.
 It’s worth the peace of mind.

 Even if a patient is sexually active already or is out of the at-risk age range, we still recommend the vaccine.
 There is no way to determine what type of HPV she has been exposed to.
 The vaccine will still target the remaining strains, thus reducing the cervical cancer risk.